-The Arizer Solo vaporizer is pretty cool and it performs fairly well, there are just a few important things to consider.
+This is the Arizer Solo vaporizer – it’s pretty cool and performs fairly well, there are just a few important things to consider.

 It’s made by Arizer, the same company that produces the Air and the Extreme-Q, the latter being their popular combo whip/balloon vape for home use.